lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

-2025.10: Invited talk titled [Theoretical Perspectives of Efficient Learning for Large Foundation Models](https://today.iit.edu/ece-graduate-research-seminar-by-hongkang-li-theoretical-perspectives-of-efficient-learning-for-large-foundation-models/) at Illinois Tech.
+2025.10: Invited [talk]((https://today.iit.edu/ece-graduate-research-seminar-by-hongkang-li-theoretical-perspectives-of-efficient-learning-for-large-foundation-models/)) titled "Theoretical Perspectives of Efficient Learning for Large Foundation Models" at Illinois Tech.

 2025.09: 😺 One paper accepted by Neurips 2025.
 See you in San Diego.